Utilizing Benchmark Email’s Drag and Drop Editor, you can make short work of a Newsletter Design.

 You’ll want to ensure that you’re branding matches your website and other communications with your customers and leads.
 You could even use the navigation bar block to make your newsletter template look like like your site.
 The best part about the Benchmark Email Drag and Drop Editor is that you can add new sections anywhere you’d like in the newsletter.
 You can also clear the default color scheme of the template and put a new one of your choice.

-You’ll always want to have a goal in mind for your email newsletter.
+There are various different kinds of emails out there, all with different purposes.
+Just like every email you send, you’ll always want to have a goal in mind for your email newsletter.
 Once you have your goal, it’s easy to understand what content should go into your newsletters.

 If it’s to inform, you’ll want to include company updates, new products or services you’re offering and any other news that’s relevant to your subscribers.